How SEM helps Ashland Food Co-op stay energy savvy

 Sustainability is a priority for Ashland Food Cooperative, like stocking shelves with locally made organic goods.
 The member-owned organization formally committed to improving its sustainability in 2007 and has since set its sights on becoming carbon neutral by 2030.

-Chris Byrne and Markus Mager lead the charge, hunting down energy waste, carrying out projects and educating staff on energy-saving habits.
+Chris Byrne and Markus Mager led the charge, hunting down energy waste, carrying out projects and educating staff on energy-saving habits.
 “SEM hasn’t just helped our organization become more efficient, it’s also made everyone here more energy aware,” said Mager.
 “Whether it be turning off the lights or not arbitrarily adjusting thermostat settings, everyone’s doing their part here and at home, too.”

 Solving heating and cooling headaches with SEM